HarmoWatch/ngx-redux-core/docs/decorators/redux-reducer.md

 ### By string

 It is also possible to refer directly to an action by string.
 However, this option should only be used if there is no other option.
-You can also specify this as an array or decorate the method twice.
+You can also specify this as an array or decorate the method multiple times.

 ```ts
 class SomeReducerClass {